 The final stage ( Nishpatti): This is the stage when the knot of Ajana chakra(third eye chakra) is opened.
 Ones the kundalini reaches to this knot, it is one step away from the crown chakra.
 This is the stage when kundalini goes through the Ajana chakra to Crown chakra.

 Attaining these stages is not that easy as it seems.
 You will not gain the self-awareness that easily.
-You might face many distractions and problems in this whole journey.
+You might face many distractions and problems in this whole journey of yoga.
 It will take time to do this whole process.